pi3142/GUIquiz2019/README.md

 <code> export DISPLAY=:0 </code>

 ##### (The machine that you are remotely connected to must have a X session running at address 0, if not change the address accordingly)

+### How to test your code on a Linux / Mac environment

+If you are not going to run the code on a Raspberry Pi, change the varable on the first few lines <code> COMPUTER = False </code> to <code> COMPUTER = True </code>